 - Let the dough rise again a second time in the fridge overnight for 10 to 15 hours.
 Don't let it double in size like traditional bread, it should only rise by 50% to 75%.

-- Pre-heat the oven to 450°F. When the oven is hot, tip the loaf of bread into a dutch oven or onto a baking sheet.
+- Pre-heat the oven to 450°F. When the oven is hot, tip the loaf of bread into a Dutch oven or onto a baking sheet.
 Make a slash in the loaf with a sharp knife.
 Bake for 45 to 50 minutes.
 (If you use a Dutch oven, place the lid on for the first 30 minutes of the baking time.
 Remove the lid from the Dutch oven after 30 minutes and continue baking until done.)

 - The amount of time needed for your bread to rise will vary depending on the temperature and humidity.
 You can slow the rise by placing it in the refrigerator and speed the rise by placing it in a warm room or a dehydrator.
 A slower fermentation time will help develop more complex flavors.